 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago, of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounding area of Longyearbyen, more than 100 species of plants have been recorded.
-In the early evening the ship will sail out of Isfjorden.
+Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
+In the surrounding area of Longyearbyen, more than 100 species of plants have been recorded.
+In the early evening the ship sails out of Isfjorden.

-Visit Sallyhamna in Holmiabukta where in the last two years a fin whale carcass has attracted polar bears.
-Later sail to Raudfjord on the north coast of West Spitsbergen, a beautiful fjord dominated by spectacular glaciers and favored by ringed and bearded seals.
+Sail to Raudfjord on the north coast of West Spitsbergen, a beautiful fjord dominated by spectacular glaciers and favored by ringed and bearded seals.
 The cliffs and shoreline of the fjord also support thriving seabird colonies and a surprisingly rich vegetation, which flourishes in sheltered spots.
+Polar bears are often seen here.

 Retracing your route westwards, sail through and along the pack-ice, on the watch for polar bears and the elusive Greenland whale (bowhead).

-Disembark in Longyearbyen, the administrative centre of Spitsbergen, for the flights south to Oslo and onward home.
+Disembark in Longyearbyen for the flights south to Oslo and onward home.

 |Quadruple Porthole||Triple Porthole||Twin Porthole||Twin Window||Twin Deluxe||Superior|